 My plan was to get toast and kopi at Wah Tong Kopitiam (华东茶室) at Kota Tinggi.
 It didn’t work out either, as they were closed on Sunday (i should have paid attention to the opening hours mentioned in the article from which i discovered about them).
 Anyway, at least i had a look at Kota Tinggi town, which looks like it is struggling to stay relevant.
 Their proximity to Johor Bahru is likely the cause, because all needs are met in Johor Bahru, barely half an hour away, and this would have stalled the economic development.

 Instead of toast and kopi, we went for Durian, the primary objective of the trip.
 There were actually a few Durian stalls along the way, with likely cheaper prices, but they did not allow you to sit down and eat, so we went to Durian King at Mount Austin Update: the durian stall at this location is closed for good.
+Update 18 Mar 18: 2 other stalls have opened here, one of them right in front of MacDonald’s.
 They are quite easy to find, because they are right next to McDonald’s.
 In fact, some Durian customers simply parked in the McDonald’s parking area.

 After Durian, we had a look at Aeon Tebrau.
 We haven’t been there for a long time, and it was getting a makeover currently.
 Well, besides the improved car park, there wasn’t a lot of difference to the place, except, almost a third of the shops were not occupied.
 They probably lost many tenants due to an increase in rental.